atolye15/web-starter-kit/README.md

 │     ├── assets/         # Static assets used by Gulp tasks are located in this folder.
 │     ├── tasks/          # All Gulp tasks are located in this folder.
 │     └── utils/          # Utility functions used by Gulp tasks are located in this folder.
-├── kss/                  # Settings for KSSS package used by Styleguid are located in this folder.
+├── kss/                  # Settings for KSS package used by Styleguide are located in this folder.
 ├── src/                  # Files for development are located here.
 These files are processed by Gulp and /dev and /dist will be created
 │     ├── fonts/          # Font files needed for the project should be placed here to be compiled.
 │     ├── img/            # Image files needed for the project should be placed here.